Juan Pablo Carrizo

 Juan Pablo Carrizo (born 6 May 1984) is an Argentine former professional footballer who played as a goalkeeper.

 He started his professional career with River Plate, where he played until 2008, winning the 2008 Clausura.
 His performances earned him a move to Europe, where he played for Lazio in Italy and on loan for Zaragoza in Spain, before returning at River Plate again, this time on loan.
 Carrizo was again loaned by Lazio this time to Calcio Catania where he played until June 2012.
-In January 2013, Internazionale purchased him as a back-up for Samir Handanović.
+In January 2013, Inter Milan purchased him as a back-up for Samir Handanović.

 A former Argentina international, Carrizo played 12 matches for his country, representing them in 2007 and 2011 editions of Copa América.

 Club career

 River Plate

 Carrizo made his debut with River Plate on 29 January 2006 against Tiro Federal, keeping a clean sheet in River's 5–0 thrashing of the Rosario club.
 He played with River Plate until the last game of the 2008 Clausura, helping the team obtain the national championship.